danielmiessler/neovim/README.md

 - Leader-a to add a buffer to Harpoon
 - Ctrl-e to show Harpoon locations
 - Ctrl-($yourkey) to Harpoon around like a hero
+- Visual repeat to repeat dot commands on a visual selection

 I hope this gives you some inspiration.